Kubernetes v1.24 Stargazer: What's new?

 Starting Kubernetes v.1.24, a new feature gate called ServiceIPStaticSubrange is now available in the kube-apiserver.

 Turning on this feature will improve the IP allocation strategy for your services, resulting in fewer IP conflicts in your cluster.
-For more details about the formula or the method used by the feature, you can check out this blog here.
+For more details about the formula or the feature's method, you can check out this blog here.

 10. Contextual logging is now in Alpha